List of New Zealand Warriors records

 The New Zealand Warriors (formerly Auckland Warriors) are a professional rugby league club in the National Rugby League (NRL), the premier rugby league football competition in Australasia.

 Based in Auckland the Warriors were admitted to the Australian Rugby League (ARL) competition in 1995, a predecessor of the current NRL competition.
-Below is a list of individual and team records set since the clubs introduction.
+Below is a list of individual and team records set since the club's introduction.